projectatomic/atomicapp/docs/cli.md

 provider = openshift
 ```

-Using the `--provider <provider>` option will  will override the provider in the answerfile.
+Using the `--provider <provider>` option will override the provider in the answerfile.

 ### Supported providers